qmacro/teched-jq-talk/README.md

 A larger version of this JSON data is available in the file [available-regions.json](./available-regions.json) and is what we'll use for the following examples (for speed and minimal load on the API endpoint that the btp CLI is calling for us).

-Before diving in, let's have a look at the data from a jq perspective first.
+Before diving in, let's have a look at the shape of the data itself.

 What's the actual (outermost) JSON value here?